PRIArobotics/wombat-ide/README.md

 # Wombat IDE tooling

-This repo should serve as a space where tools and instructions for comfortable development of the Wombat Botball controller.
+This repo should serve as a space where tools and instructions for comfortable development of the Wombat Botball controller can be added.
 Some ideas:

 - add links to useful resources, such as firmware, schematics, specifications
 - write documentation for common issues, such as connecting via SSH, working with VS Code or git, or common code snippets